-You are cordially invited to attend the 2011 Annual Meeting of Stockholders of CommVault Systems, Inc. ("CommVault").
-The Annual Meeting will be held Wednesday, August 24, 2011, at 9:00 a.m., local time, at the Company's offices located at 2 Crescent Place, Oceanport, New Jersey.
+You are cordially invited to attend the 2012 Annual Meeting of Stockholders of CommVault Systems, Inc. ("CommVault" or the "Company").
+The Annual Meeting will be held Wednesday, August 22, 2012, at 9:00 a.m., local time, at the Company's offices located at 2 Crescent Place, Oceanport, New Jersey.